Your doctor will take a detailed medical history and perform a physical exam.

 If you have polycythemia vera, blood tests might reveal:

-- An increase in the number of red blood cells and, in some cases, an increase in platelets or white blood cells
+- More red blood cells than normal and, sometimes, an increase in platelets or white blood cells

-- Increased percentage of red blood cells that make up total blood volume (hematocrit measurement)
+- A greater percentage of red blood cells that make up total blood volume (hematocrit measurement)

 - Very low levels of a hormone that stimulates bone marrow to produce new red blood cells (erythropoietin)